-Education, Health and Social Work professionals, and other supporting professionals, should be aware of the factors which can indicate that a child may be at risk of harm as a result of FII, they include:
+Educational, Health and Social Work professionals, and other supporting professionals, should be aware of the factors which can indicate that a child may be at risk of harm as a result of FII, they include:

 - The parent/carer has a history of seeking disability and medical diagnoses.
-This may include for instance parent/carer actively promoting sickness in the child or young person by exaggeration or non-treatment of real problems, fabricating or falsifying signs and/or induction of illness (sometimes referred to as "true" FII). - The parent/carer has a strongly driven self-belief there is something seriously wrong with the child - The parent/carer refuses treatment for the child to clarify/rule out possible explanations for reported conditions on the part of the parent/carer - Over time the child is repeatedly presented with a range of signs and symptoms of various illnesses. - There tends to be no independent verification of reported symptoms. - Signs found on examination are not explained by any medical condition from which the child is known to be suffering. - Medical tests do not support and reported signs and symptoms. - The child presents as normal when not in the presence of the parent/carer - Evidence of symptom coaching with the child by the parent/carer - The child participates in the fabrication of symptoms i.e. becomes complicit with the parent - School non-attendance - There is a family history of mental health difficulties, problems at birth and family relationship difficulties - The parent/carer has a style of intimidation and registering complaints if professionals do not comply with their mind-set or when issues are solved or parental claims about illness proved to be unfounded.
-This may in some cases be associated with depressive illness in the carer - There is a repeat pattern of non-engagement with professionals when solutions are found - The child may present unexplained physical symptoms (e.g. salt poisoning) - An inexplicably poor response to treatment or medication - As soon as old symptoms are resolved, new ones appear - Normal daily activities for the child are compromised more than would be expected for a particular medical activity (for example, confinement to a wheelchair) - The reaction of the parent or carer is disproportionate to the diagnosis or non diagnosis of the condition.
+This may include for instance parent/carer actively promoting sickness in the child or young person by exaggeration or non-treatment of real problems, fabricating or falsifying signs and/or induction of illness (sometimes referred to as "true" FII). - The parent/carer has a strongly driven self-belief there is something seriously wrong with the child - The parent/carer refuses treatment for the child to clarify/rule out possible explanations for reported conditions on the part of the parent/carer - The child presents as normal when not in the presence of the parent/carer - Evidence of symptom coaching with the child by the parent/carer - The child participates in the fabrication of symptoms i.e. becomes complicit with the parent - School non-attendance - There is a family history of mental health difficulties, problems at birth and family relationship difficulties - The parent/carer has a style of intimidation and registering complaints if professionals do not comply with their mind-set or when issues are solved or parental claims about illness proved to be unfounded.
+This may in some cases be associated with depressive illness in the carer - There is a repeat pattern of non-engagement with professionals when solutions are found - The child may present unexplained physical symptoms (e.g. salt poisoning)